 Canvas is an online Learning Management System which is automatically populated each year with teachers, courses, and students.
 Canvas is very powerful and can be used to do anything from posting basic homework information to offering tests and quizzes online, facilitating group discussions, providing a method for students to upload assignments, and much more.
 Canvas is used by numerous colleges (including USF) and online learning institutions and schools (including Pasco eSchool) and has phone, text, and email support options available.
 Canvas is our number one recommendation for teachers.
 Take a self-paced online course to learn Canvas!

-Teachers and students have access to Office 365, which contains OneDrive.
-OneDrive can be thought of as a storage location for your files and folders in the cloud (meaning on Microsoft's servers on the Internet.)
-Documents and folders can be shared with the world if desired, so some teachers use OneDrive as a location for files that students need access to.
-Office 365 provides online versions of Word, PowerPoint, Excel, and OneNote to students and teachers.
-Office 365/OneDrive can also be used with Canvas, so some teachers require students to complete assignments in the online version of Word and hand the assignments in using Canvas.
+Teachers and students have access to Office 365, which contains Sharepoint.
+Sharepoint can be thought of as a storage location for your files and folders in the cloud (meaning on Microsoft's servers on the Internet.)
+Documents and folders can be shared with the world if desired, so some teachers use Sharepoint as a location for files that students need access to.
+Office 365 provides online versions of Word, PowerPoint, Excel, and Sharepoint to students and teachers.
+Office 365/Sharepoint can also be used with Canvas, so some teachers require students to complete assignments in the online version of Word and hand the assignments in using Canvas.
 NOTE: Office 365's Word and OneNote both allow teachers to create pages which can be shared with students.
 But pages made with Word will automatically reformat to fit any screen size, and documents made with OneNote won't.
 Word is more compatible with iPads and smart phones.
 Learn more about Office 365 on the OTIS DIY Tech Tips website.

 Our online gradebook/attendance program can be used to share files and information with students.
 It's not as powerful as a sharing method as the first two options, but many teachers use it because of high student traffic.
 And of course it can be used in conjunction with anything else.